Shenhapy/Udacity_Control-and-Trajectory-Tracking_project/README.md

 ### Step 2: PID controller for throttle and steer:
 In [main.cpp](https://github.com/udacity/nd013-c6-control-starter/blob/master/project/pid_controller/main.cpp)
-The code is Comment and I Tune the parameters of the pid as possible.
+The code Commented and I Tuned the parameters of the pid as possible.

 Find the result video in folder images with some other videos for tunning trials in folder bad and trio crash
 ### Step 3: Evaluate the PID efficiency